TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionManagement/Index.rst

  - :Key:
          packagePath
    :Description:
          Path to the package.
 Can be used to determine, if the extension is local or global scope.

  - :Key:
          composerManifest
    :Description:
-         A large array containing the composer manifest. (the composer.json of the extension, if it exists)
+         A large array containing the composer manifest. (the :file:`composer.json` of the extension, if it exists)

  - :Key:
          packageMetaData
    :Description:
-         Properties of the ext_emconf.php configuration of the extension, like its constraints (depends, suggests, conflicts), version, title, description, ...,
+         Properties of the :file:`ext_emconf.php` configuration of the extension, like its constraints (depends, suggests, conflicts), version, title, description, …,

 The order of the registered extensions in this array corresponds to